Assyrian independence movement: In Iraq

 Raphael Lemkin, who coined the term genocide, was directly influenced by the story of this massacre.
 The Simele massacre inspired Lemkin to create the concept of "Genocide".
 In 1933, Lemkin made a presentation to the Legal Council of the League of Nations conference on international criminal law in Madrid, for which he prepared an essay on the Crime of Barbarity as a crime against international law.
 The concept of the crime, which later evolved into the idea of genocide, was based the Simele massacre, the Armenian genocide and the Jewish Holocaust.

 Conferences and treaties

 After siding with the Allies of World War I, the Assyrians were promised an independent state of their own.
-This promise, however, was not kept.
+This promise was not kept.